discretize/discretize-guides/fractals/twilight-oasis/index.md

 <Grid>
 <Column>
 Treat each Sandbinder like any immobile boss and attack accordingly.
 Keep in mind that <Control name="pull"/> abilities will cancel any attack it is currently executing.

-<Boon name="aegis"/> is not really helpful here as the *Tornadoes* quickly removes it.
+<Boon name="aegis"/> is not really helpful here as the *Tornadoes* quickly remove it.
 </Column>

 <Column>